tlapnet/chart/README.md

 	$serie = new CategorySerie(CategorySerie::BAR, 'Company 2', 'green');
 	$serie->addSegment(new CategorySegment(1, 3000));
-	// We can skip segment for any category.
-What more
+	// We can skip segment for any category (default falue is zero)
 	$serie->addSegment(new CategorySegment(3, 500));
 	$chart->addSerie($serie, 'group1');